redhat-cip/dci-openshift-app-agent/samples/tnf_test_example/README.md

 Note that this example works in OCP versions equal or higher than 4.8.x.

-A possible configuration to deploy this sample is the following (note that variables that are not defined, such as the ones related to `cnf-cert` role, would use default values):
+A possible configuration to deploy this sample is the following (note that variables that are not defined, such as the ones related to `cnf_cert` role, would use default values):

 ```yaml
 ---